alishbaimran/RNNs-tv-script-generation/README.md

 As part of my Deep Learning Udacity Nanodegree, I created a TV Script Generation Model.
 In this project, I generated my own Seinfeld TV scripts using RNNs.
-The Neural Network generates a new, "fake" TV script.
+The Neural Network generates a new, "fake" TV script, based on patterns it recognizes from the training data.